feakin/awesome-frontend-graph-library/README.md

 - [vis-network](https://github.com/visjs/vis-network)  is a visualization to display networks and networks consisting of nodes and edges.
 The visualization is easy to use and supports custom shapes, styles, colors, sizes, images, and more.

+## Render Styled

+- [Rough](https://github.com/rough-stuff/rough) is a small (<9 kB) graphics library that lets you draw in a sketchy, hand-drawn-like, style.
+The library defines primitives to draw lines, curves, arcs, polygons, circles, and ellipses.
+It also supports drawing SVG paths.

 ## Render

 - [Konvajs](https://github.com/konvajs) is an HTML5 Canvas JavaScript framework that extends the 2d context by enabling canvas interactivity for desktop and mobile applications.
 	- [react-konva](https://github.com/konvajs/react-konva) JavaScript library for drawing complex canvas graphics using React.
+- [Raphael](https://github.com/DmitryBaranovskiy/raphael)  Cross-browser vector graphics the easy way.

 ## Model